 In Thailand, trafficking for sexual exploitation in the form of prostitution or in other forms is the most prevalent form of trafficking.
-This phenomenon does not only happen in Thailand but in the rest of the world as well.
+This is a global phenomenon.
 According to the UNODC's "Global Report on Trafficking in Persons", the most common form of human trafficking (79%) is sexual exploitation.
 The victims of sexual exploitation are predominantly women and girls.
-The second most common form of human trafficking is forced labour (18%), although this may be a misrepresentation because forced labour is less frequently detected and reported than trafficking for sexual exploitation.5
+The second most common form of human trafficking is forced labour (18%), although this may be a misrepresentation because forced labour is less frequently detected and reported than trafficking for sexual exploitation.4

-Prostitution has been dubbed "the world's oldest profession", employing voluntary and trafficked sex workers.
-The differences between voluntary prostitution and exploitation of prostitution of others are that voluntary prostitutes consent to sex work for money, while trafficked victims are forced, coerced, or under undue influence into prostitution.
+Prostitution has been dubbed "the world's oldest profession," employing voluntary and trafficked sex workers.
+The differences between voluntary prostitution and exploitation of prostitution of others are that voluntary prostitutes consent to sex work for money, while trafficked victims are forced, coerced, or placed under undue influence to engage in prostitution.
 If one visits a place for prostitution, such as a brothel, one might assume that the prostitutes there are voluntary prostitutes.
 However, many methods are used to force and control unwilling prostitutes so that they cannot refuse providing sexual services to customers and appear voluntary.